Where is Brisbane BBQ Festival held?

 We hear you!
 This year we have over 15 food vendors all serving up delicious, authentic BBQ.
 From BBQ plates and South American BBQ to ribs and brisket, there’ll be heaps of options to satisfy your hunger and cure your meat sweats.

 Can we get an update on the competitions?

 Yes!
 This year we will have continuous updates of the competition via our presenters so everyone can see what’s smoking.
 Our hosts Ben Arnot from Smoking Hot Confessions and Cutloose will interview teams and explain what’s going on throughout the day.

 Last year I couldn’t see the demonstrations.
 Any changes?

 Yes!
-Weber will be doubling the size of their demonstration site and the main demonstration stage is moving outside so more people will have access.
-You’ll be able to enjoy demonstrations and tastings throughout the day hosted by Josh from Aussie BBQs and Hillbilly Wes from Bovine and Swine (back by popular demand).
+We will be doubling the size of our demonstration site and the main demonstration stage is outside so more people will have access.
+You’ll be able to enjoy demonstrations and tastings throughout the day hosted by some of the best in the business.
 Plus, there’ll be plenty of market stalls offering demonstrations and tastings of their products so you can recreate delicious BBQ at home.